 Turn a closet or nook into a work zone.
 In this space, drapery panels slide along a curtain rod to make it easy to conceal the clutter.
 Even without an architectural niche or bay, you can duplicate this effect by curtaining off an area across the width of a room -- just hang the drapes from a rod or thin wire suspended from the ceiling.

 Nesting tables are perfect for squeezing a lot of storage out of minimum space.
 Pull out the lower table when you need an extra surface for holding drinks or reading material, then tuck it away when you're done.
-Here, a stylish fabric-covered bin keeps DVDs accessible but contained.
+On the lower shelf, a stylish fabric-covered bin keeps DVDs accessible but contained.

 Get big style from a small space through careful design.
-This kitchen is just 9 feet square, yet careful choices resulted in both beauty and function.
-Tall cabinets stretch to the ceiling in a mixture of light woods and reflective stainless steel that keeps the space clean and open.
+Tall cabinets stretch to the ceiling, and a mixture of light woods and reflective stainless steel keeps the space clean and open.